-MKTG 304 RETAIL MANAGEMENT examines the interrelationships of all retail business activity.
-Since retailing involves the sale of goods and services to the ultimate consumer for personal, family, or household use, the strategic processes of determining location, buying, stock control, merchandising, accounting, finance, and organization are presented within that context.
-Prerequisite: MKTG 131.
-3 credits.
+MKTG 304 RETAIL MARKETING examines the interrelationships of the various facets of retailing as a set of marketing activities.
+Retailing is the marketing and sale of goods and services to the ultimate consumer for personal, family or household use.
+Consequently, the course presents the strategic processes of determining location, product selection, merchandising, promotion, customer service, and pricing as they contribute to successful retail marketing.
+Prerequisite recommended: MKTG 131, 3 credits